JerryR7/quantum-safe-proxy/CONTRIBUTING.md

-# Contributing to Quantum Proxy
+# Contributing to Quantum Safe Proxy

-Thank you for your interest in contributing to Quantum Proxy!
+Thank you for your interest in contributing to Quantum Safe Proxy!
 This document provides guidelines and instructions for contributing to this project.

 ## Code of Conduct